Michael Gudinski

-Michael Solomon Gudinski AM (22 August 1952 – 2 March 2021) was an Australian record executive and promoter who was a leading figure in the Australian music industry.
+Michael Solomon Gudinski (22 August 1952 – 2 March 2021) was an Australian record executive and promoter who was a leading figure in the Australian music industry.
 Born and raised in Melbourne, Gudinski formed the highly successful Australian record company Mushroom Records in 1972 through which he signed several generations of Australian musicians and performers ranging from MacKenzie Theory, Skyhooks, The Choirboys, Kylie Minogue, and New Zealand's Split Enz to newer artists such as Eskimo Joe, Evermore and others.

 Gudinski was considered to be "one of the most significant and powerful players" in the Australian music landscape.

 Early life and education

 Gudinski was born in Caulfield, a suburb of Melbourne, Victoria, to Jewish Russian immigrants Kuba and Nina Gudinski, who had arrived in Australia in 1948.

 He was educated at Mount Scopus College and Melbourne High School.

 Career

 In his teenage years, Gudinski began promoting dance hall events around Melbourne.
 In 1970, Gudinski established the Consolidated Rock artist agency with Michael Browning, managing artists including Chain and Healing Force.
 The pair later founded the short-lived music magazine Daily Planet.

 Gudinski and fellow music agent Ray Evans formed Mushroom Records in late 1972.
 The company's first album was a triple-LP live recording of the 1973 Sunbury Festival.
 In its first few years Mushroom released albums and singles by some of the most significant Australian rock acts of the period, including Madder Lake, MacKenzie Theory, Matt Taylor, Ayers Rock, and the Dingoes.

 Mushroom struggled to survive for its first two years, hampered by lack of airplay on commercial radio, and the company reportedly came close to folding on several occasions.
 But the label was dramatically pushed to the forefront of the Australian music scene in early 1975 with the massive success of Skyhooks, whose debut album Living in the 70's became the biggest-selling Australian LP ever released up to that time.

 In 1977 Gudinski opened the music venue Bombay Bicycle Club in Bourke Street, Melbourne, soon moving it to Sydney Road Brunswick and renaming it Bombay Rock.
 This became one of the premier music venues of Australian and international rock bands in Melbourne.

 Gudinski was convinced to sign expatriate New Zealand band Split Enz, who had recently relocated to Australia.
 Although they had only moderate success for the first few years, Split Enz scored huge success in 1980 with the release of their album True Colours and the hit single "I Got You", which marked the emergence of Neil Finn.